iwalanicampbell/iwalanicampbell.github.io/essays/smart-questions.md

 fresh install of mavericks and Xcode, nothing is working, i was hoping someone has had simmalir issues and can point me in the direction of fixing this short of buying a new machine
 ```

+## Takeaways
+  When encountering code you are bound to reach a problem you might not be able to solve alone.
+Turning to community forums is a great help in finding a solution.
+But if you give a not so smart question you might not encounter the solution you were waiting for.
+Coding is very detailed and intricate therefore questions about code should have just as much detail in order to get good and smart responses.
+It's also important to know what and how the person got their answer since some solutions might be nefarious; it is crucial to not just copy paste the possible answer and hope it works.